 Patient must not be obtunded and should be spontaneously breathing.

 Contraindications to HFOT include abnormalities or surgery of the face, nose, or airway that preclude an appropriate-fitting nasal cannula.
-Complications are rare and include abdominal distension, aspiration, rarely barotrauma and facial burns.
+Complications include abdominal distension, aspiration, rarely barotrauma and facial burns.